Reference Architecture for Citrix Virtual Apps and Desktops on AWS

 Monthly Periodic Tasks

-The following table outlines the tasks that ought to be performed on a monthly basis.
+The following table outlines the tasks that are to be performed on a monthly basis.

 Yearly Periodic Tasks

-The following table outlines the tasks that ought to be performed on a yearly basis.
+The following table outlines the tasks that are to be performed on a yearly basis.

 |Generic||Conduct Citrix policy assessment||Review Citrix policies and determine whether new policies are required and existing policies must be updated.|